anyaevostinar/anyaevostinar.github.io/classes/257-s22/syllabus.md

 * **Reflection** Taking stock of your own progress and contributions in this course are important aspects of your learning.
 Periodically throughout the term, I will ask you to reflect on what you've learned in the course, how you've contributed to group and individual deliverables, how effectively your project team is collaborating, and how well your teammates are contributing to your team's goals.
 You need to complete all of these to earn a B or higher in the course.

-* **Group deliverables** This course consists of a team project that lasts the majority of the course and has interim deliverables along the way.
+* **Group deliverables** This course consists of a [team project](project-final) that lasts the majority of the course and has components that you will create and get feedback on along the way.
 Your work will be evaluated on the effectiveness of the process you and your team utilize, the product you attain (and how closely this product meets the project deliverable requirements), and the effectiveness of your team's collaboration.
 This contributes to your final grade according to the *specifications grading* scale outlined below.

 * **Individual deliverables** Many of the team project deliverables will also have an associated individual portion.
 The individual deliverables allow you to demonstrate individual mastery of the key learning objectives in this course -- which will provide you with more targeted feedback on your performance.
 This contributes to your final grade according to the *specifications grading* scale outlined below.